edhzsz/MLUND/projects/smartcab/Report.md

 - Left (4 states)
 - Next Waypoint (3 states)

 This produces a space of possible states of size 384 (2 x 4 x 4 x 4 x 3).
+The size of the state is big but still reasonable.
+It contains all the information needed to make an informed decision in all possible cases (if the deadline is reasonable).

 ### Input with waypoint and deadline
 The following states are considered in this model: